Water Mist Fire Suppression Systems

 In the meantime, development of sprinkler systems has continued and the latest designs are low cost, use less water and are concealed from view so address the issues of older designs.

-There is now a number of new types of system on the market which purport to be better than sprinklers in some or other way and this is of importance to us as we are keen to use the best systems available for clients.
+There are a number of new types of system on the market which purport to be better than sprinklers in some way or other – and this attracts our attention, as we are keen to be using the best systems available for clients.

 Through many years of operation , there’s been no better way to protect lives and property from fire than a sprinkler system – whether domestic and residential to small and large-scale commercial buildings.
 In many cases legislation and the Insurance industry require sprinkler systems to be installed.
 More recently, various types of Mist Systems are being marketed as an alternative to Sprinkler Systems in the domestic and residential environments to protect lives.